jdjakub/phd-thesis/appendix-substrate-ref.md

 This chapter serves as a more complete description of the BootstrapLab substrate than the one given in Section\ \ref{design-a-substrate}.
 Following Section\ \ref{two-fundamentals-state-and-change}, we divide it into a discussion of *State* and *Change*.

 # State in BootstrapLab
 State is a graph of *maps* (key-value dictionaries) pointing to each other, along with \ac{JS} *primitives:* numbers, booleans, strings, `null`, `undefined`, and ordinary \ac{JS} objects.
 A *list* is a map with numerical keys.
 Like in \ac{JS}, this does not prevent it from having non-numerical keys at the same time.

 Maps contain *entries* or *fields* consisting of a *key* and a *value*.
 We also refer to maps and primitives together as *values*.
 Starting from a given map `m`, we write a *path* `m.foo.bar.baz` to denote the value arrived at by following the keys `foo`, `bar`, and `baz`.
 For this to be defined, `m.foo` and `m.foo.bar` must be maps.

 The substrate inherits the reference semantics of \ac{JS}; if one wants to insulate a map from side effects originating from other references, one must perform a copy to some level of depth and operate on the copy.
+Other \ac{JS} semantics, such as prototype chains, were considered but postponed for the sake of practicality; see Section\ \ref{the-cutting-room-floor} for an outline of what was left out of the substrate.

 There is a *root* for the state, from which everything is discoverable; all absolute paths begin here, and every value that "exists" necessarily has some path from root, although it may have more than one owing to the graph structure.
 An "address" consists of a map and a key; analogously to paths, a piece of state may have more than one "address" if it is referenced from multiple maps.

+## Registers
 Because values at the root level are accessible from only a single key, they are the "first port of call" for instructions and are known as *registers*.
 Some specific *substrate* registers are reserved for use by instructions.
 The main substrate registers are:

 - `focus`: an "accumulator" register used by most instructions.